denistsoi/franklinchen.github.io/source/_posts/2013-09-04-my-second-meeting-of-the-steel-city-ukuleles.markdown

 For example, Heidi, Amber, and Sunny performed a song as a trio, with beautiful ukulele playing and singing in harmony.

-{% img /images/heidi-amber-sunny.jpg Heid, Amber, and Sunny %}
+{% img /images/heidi-amber-sunny.jpg Heidi, Amber, and Sunny %}

 ## I decided to perform before I was ready